Media

 Young woman with light brown skin and glasses kneels on a dock, holding out a green crab

-Former science writing intern Marissa Sandoval at SERC's West Coast branch in Tiburon, California.
+Science writing intern Marissa Sandoval at SERC's San Francisco Bay branch.
 (Credit: Linda McCann/SERC)

 SERC's science writing internship program is for anyone who loves learning about science and crafting stories to explain it!
 As a SERC science writing intern, you'll interact with Smithsonian scientists, interns and educators.
 Your work will appear on SERC's Shorelines blog and in SERC's On The Edge print newsletter.
 You'll also gain social media experience, creating posts for SERC's Instagram (@smithsonianenvironment), Facebook (@Smithsonian.SERC) and Twitter/X (@SmithsonianEnv) accounts.

-Desired Qualifications: Strong scientific background (some natural sciences coursework; not required to be a science major) and a flair for writing about science for a nonscientific audience.
+Desired Qualifications: Strong scientific background (some natural science coursework; not required to be a science major) and a flair for writing about science for a nonscientific audience.

 To apply:

-• One to three writing samples explaining science for general readers.
+Apply online through the Smithsonian Online Academic Appointments system (SOLAA).
+The summer science writing internship requires one letter of reference.
+For the science writing internship, the application must also include one to three writing samples explaining science in a public-friendly way.
+Put these in the essay/personal statement portion of the application, after your essay.
 Writing samples can include school papers, student newspaper articles or pieces you've written for a personal blog—anything that tells a story about science in a nontechnical, engaging way!
 Multimedia pieces are also welcome, as long as at least one of the samples is written.
-Total length of all writing samples should be no more than 10 double-spaced pages.
-If multimedia samples are too large to email, upload them to a shared folder like Google Drive, Microsoft OneDrive or Dropbox and include a link in your application.
+Multimedia samples should be included as links in the Personal Statement, or as attachments in an email to Kristen Goodhue.
+Total length of all writing samples should be no more than 10 double-spaced pages (not including your personal essay).
+See the Science Writing Internship FAQs tab for more information and tips for writing samples.

 Pro tip for applicants: Don't just talk about your past experience.
 Show us how this internship would give you something new!
 Smithsonian internships are meant to be learning experiences, especially for students who have had fewer opportunities outside of schoolwork.
 Let your application reviewers know how this experience would benefit you beyond another line on a resume.